The following courses need to be successfully completed:

-In this course, all students develop case studies, addressing these kinds of questions.
+In this seminar, students will develop case studies, addressing these questions.

-Literature study is combined with lectures by invited sculptors; students should expect to present their case in class (e.q. in a Pecha Kucha presentation); to prepare a lecture discussion in connection with visiting artists; to write some text and to discuss each other’s work.
-A prepared visit to an exhibition or an artist’s studio is included in the course.
-A lot of discussion is encouraged.
-The focus is on modern sculpture, with occasional older examples
+Literature study is combined with lectures by invited sculptors; students should expect to present their case in class (e.q. in a Pecha Kucha presentation); to prepare a lecture discussion in connection with visiting artists; to write texts museums could use in their communication to their visitors, and to write texts which could be useful in an advanced, academic context.

-Students learn to know developments, in contemporary examples as well as historical examples, in the use of materials connected with the meaning of a sculpture;
+Students learn to know developments, in contemporary examples as well as historical examplesof monumental sculpture;

-Students learn to know the history of sculpture in relation to its surroundings;
+Students learn to know the history of sculpture and monumental sculpture in relation to its surroundings;

 Students learn to know the sculptor’s role as an autonomous artist and as an artist working in commission;

 Students learn to know the tension between authenticity, concept, material, technique, which translates in a sculpture and its form;

 Students learn to know the recent, international discussion concerning debatable public monuments.

 Students acquire skills to present a case, or part of a case in a pecha kucha presentation;

 Students acquire skills to present a case in a traditional presentation, or discussion, in class;